Husseinelghoul/microsoft-bot-service/README.md

 ### Overview

 This bot answers client's questions using [QnA Maker Service](https://www.qnamaker.ai), this bot get appointments for clients and saves it in a mysql database hosted on [heroku.com](https://heroku.com).
-It also informs clients about products and services of [GlobMed Lebanon](globemedlebanon.com/) insurance company and the healthcare providers that are associated with the company.
+It also informs clients about products and services of [GlobMed Lebanon](globemedlebanon.com/) insurance company and the healthcare providers that are associated with the company, in addition it uses [Google Places API] (https://cloud.google.com/maps-platform/places/).
 The ChatBot could also check the database to inform clients about their claims.

 ### Link the bot to the QnA knowledge base and database